aimms/documentation/webui/group-widget.rst

     .. important::

-        Please note that the third argument FormFields of the internal procedure "webui::SetupForm" must be an explicit identifier denoting a set which is a subset of :any:`AllIdentifiers`.
+        Please note that the third argument FormFields of the internal procedure ``webui::SetupForm`` must be an explicit identifier denoting a set which is a subset of :any:`AllIdentifiers`.

 On the WebUI side, you have:

 4. Widgets:

-    * A legend widget called 'SelectedPersons' that will act as a means of selecting an existing person; its content is set to 'SelectedPersons'
+    * A legend widget called ``SelectedPersons`` that will act as a means of selecting an existing person; its content is set to 'SelectedPersons'
-    * A scalar widget called 'theForm' that will be used as a form.
+    * A scalar widget called ``theForm`` that will be used as a form.
 Here the user can edit the details for the selected (or new) person.
 Its content is set to (the generated):

         * :token:`webui_runtime::myform_PersonName`
         * :token:`webui_runtime::myform_PhoneNumber`